getsentry/sentry-docs/docs/community/cli.rst

         sentry start

-.. data:: upgrade
+.. describe:: upgrade

     Performs any needed database migrations.
 This is similar to running ``django-admin.py syncdb --migrate``.

-.. data:: cleanup
+.. describe:: cleanup

     Performs all trim operations based on your configuration.

-.. data:: repair
+.. describe:: repair

     Performs any needed repair against the Sentry database.
 This will attempt to correct things like missing teams, project keys, etc.